Want to create an Opt-in page that converts more visitors into leads?

 What particularly makes a challenge interesting is the specificity of the result promised at the end of the engagement.

-Here's an example of a haircare challenge:
+Here's an opt in page example of a haircare challenge:

 Your challenge should be aligned with your audience's goal, a goal they've been struggling to smash on their own.